pmapcat/gokinate/README.md

 Please, keep in mind, that complex extensions will substantially slow down walking on directory.

-For example, I've removed id3 functionality from this program because it took very long time to build an mp3 tree.
+For example, I've removed *id3* functionality from this program because it took very long time to extract mp3 meta-data.
 New extension must be placed in *extensions.go* file.
 In format: